-Fluffiest blueberry lemon bread, made with with smooth olive oil, a creamy richness from ricotta cheese and a decadent lemon glaze!
+Homemade blueberry lemon bread from scratch, made with smooth olive oil, a creamy richness from ricotta cheese and a decadent lemon glaze!

 Duhh!
 Ricotta cheese + olive oil (no butter), you are the greatest!
 Don’t you ever let anyone tell you different!
 Love, yours truly!

-Because you guys love my ricotta blueberry muffins and lemon muffins so much, and because I had a bunch of blueberries and lemons in the refrigerator, I whipped us up a quick blueberry lemon bread with my best organic Italian olive oil to have for breakfast with my iced latte!
+Because you guys love my ricotta blueberry muffins and lemon muffins so much, and because I had a bunch of blueberries and lemons in the refrigerator, I whipped us up a quick bread to have for breakfast with iced tea or latte!

 And of course, I had to make a lemon glaze to drizzle over the top, right?